Grooming Service for Your Dog

 Benefits of Sterilisation for Your Pet

-With the world already full of stray and abandoned animals, pet owners must take responsibility and ensure they’re not contributing to that number of unwanted animals.
+With the world already full of stray and abandoned animals, pet owners must take responsibility and ensure they’re not contributing to the number of unwanted animals.
 If you don’t want your cat or dog to have a litter, your pet needs to be desexed.
 This applies to both males and females.

 Benefits of sterilisation.